owwlo/WatchCat/README.md

 #### TODOs
 * ~~Use [Android ExoPlayer](https://github.com/google/ExoPlayer) to replace libvlc~~
 * ~~tablet optimization~~
-* Password-based Access Control
+* Access Control
-* A better GUI?
 * Logo
+* Optimize resolution selection

 ### Limitations
 * The screen will be kept ON during streaming and standing by